PlayStation 3 accessories: Official wireless Bluetooth headset

 On June 27, 2008, it was announced that the headset that will be paired with the Blu-ray Disc version of SOCOM U.S. Navy SEALs: Confrontation would be the official Bluetooth headset for the PlayStation 3.
 It comes with a charging cradle so that it may charge while connected to one of the system's USB ports, which is being marketed as being useful for storing when not in use.

 The official headset allows for high quality voice-chat, and provides volume level, battery level, charging status and connection status indicators on the PS3's on-screen display.
 The headset can be used as a microphone when docked in the charging cradle – voice output from PS3 is automatically transferred to the TV in this case.
 The official PS3 headset is also compatible with the PSP Go, as well as Bluetooth capable PCs and mobile phones.

 In November 2010, Sony announced that it would be producing a new version of the Bluetooth headset, which is 30% smaller and would replace the existing model.
 The redesigned headset also features stronger noise cancellation technology.
 An "Urban Camouflage" version of the headset was released on April 19, 2011, in the US to coincide with the launch of SOCOM 4 U.S. Navy SEALs.

 PlayStation 3 Wireless Stereo Headset

 On September 6, 2011, Sony released their first wireless stereo headset which allows users to hear both in game audio and voice chat.
-The headset runs independent of then HDMI, optical and A/V outputs, and instead connects wirelessly via a USB dongle (which can also be used to connect it to a PC or Mac).
+The headset runs independent of HDMI, optical and A/V outputs, and instead connects wirelessly via a USB dongle (which can also be used to connect it to a PC or Mac).
 The headset requires system software update version 3.70.
 Other features include virtual surround sound (up to 7.1; media dependent) and on screen status notifications.
 Sony added an app for the PS3 and PS4 that allows the user to change the sound settings of the headset.
 Several game developers have created settings just for their games.